Indigenous Women Keep Going Missing Along This Highway. This Writer Investigated Why.

-Jessica McDiarmid grew up in Northwest Vancouver on the doorstep of what has since been named the Highway of Tears; a corridor of road that has come to symbolize a crisis happening in Canada, the U.S., and beyond.
-Throughout her childhood and adolescence, McDiarmid heard the stories of indigenous girls and women going missing, but their cases often received little attention.
+Jessica McDiarmid grew up in Northwest Vancouver on the doorstep of what has since been named the Highway of Tears; a corridor of road that has come to symbolize a crisis happening in Canada and beyond.
+Throughout her childhood and adolescence, McDiarmid heard the stories of Indigenous girls and women going missing, but their cases often received little attention.
 As a journalist, she focused on human rights, becoming even more keenly aware of the racist and unjust reactions to these crimes by the police and the general public.

 Advertisement